Primis1/Obsidian-Vault/finance/Interest Rate & Inflation.md

 4. Than less money businesses have, than less innovation will be provided

 #### Inflation protected businesses - logically those which require less capital and/or cash equivalent/requirements to operate

+#### Inflation inertia (unemployment)
+- Inflation expectations
+- Wage indexation - especially appliable for countries with long periods of inflation.
+When price of goods rises on 10%, wages automatically increase on 10%
+- Long-term contracts - contract with employee on fixed rise of wages YoY

+#### Sacrifice Ratio - measures the effect of rising/falling inflation on country's production output